Mooncake Store Preview#

 mooncake-store-simple-put

 Used to store the value corresponding to key.
-The required number of replicas can be set via the config parameter.(When persistence is enabled, after a successful in-memory put request, an asynchronous persistence operation to SSD will be initiated.)
-The data structure details of ReplicateConfig are as follows:
+The required number of replicas can be set via the config parameter.(When persistence is enabled, Put not only writes to the memory pool but also asynchronously initiates a data persistence operation to the SSD.)

 struct ReplicateConfig {

-uint64_t replica_num; // Total number of replicas for the object
+size_t replica_num{1}; // Total number of replicas for the object

 };